bhaskarkoley87/SpringBootOnkubernetes/README.md

 4. Maven installed
 5. Any IDE for code edit

+** If any above iteam not in you machine, please see the bottom.
+I have givent the steps to install all items.

 ## **Steps to run the application on Kubernetes**
 1. Clone the Git repository.
 2. Build the code.